timothymillar/TEFingerprint/docs/method.rst

 3. An expected level of cluster density can be inferred from the paired-read insertion size and an estimation of the background noise (i.e. via visualisation)
 4. The method can be adapted to a highly efficient algorithm for sorted univariate data

-One issue with a standard implementation of DBSCAN is it's inflexibility when identifying clusters at differing levels of density.
+An issue with a standard implementation of DBSCAN is it's inflexibility when identifying clusters at differing levels of density.
-In principle this should not be an issue because we expect a reasonably consistent density among clusters, however in practice neighbouring clusters will often be identified as a single larger cluster thereby 'missing' an insertion site.
+In principle this should not be an issue because we expect a reasonably consistent density among clusters.
+However, in practice neighbouring clusters will often be identified as a single larger cluster thereby 'missing' an insertion site.

-Campello *et al.* (2015) described HDBSCAN, a hierarchical version of DBSCAN that can detect clusters at multiple density levels.
-HDBSCAN is much too flexible to be suitable for identifying transposon-flanking regions and will often identify regions with high transposon density as a single cluster or identify multiple sub-clusters in a single flanking region based alignment artefacts including the differing signal between soft-clipped and non-soft-clipped informative-reads.
+Campello *et al.* (2015) described HDBSCAN, a hierarchical version of DBSCAN, that can detect clusters at multiple density levels.
+HDBSCAN is much too flexible to be suitable for identifying transposon-flanking regions.
+For example, HDBSCAN will often identify regions with high transposon density as a single cluster or identify multiple sub-clusters in a single flanking region based alignment artefacts including the differing signal between soft-clipped and non-soft-clipped informative-reads.